[Chamber Works] |

 - Premiered: May, 1981

-- Dwayne Smith, conductor / Pick-up Orchestra
+- Dwayne Smith, conductor / San Francisco Pick-up Orchestra

 - Publisher: Lapis Island Press